m-Sarmiento/open8_virtualmachine/README.md

 # Virtual Machine for Open8 assembly

-This is implementation of own virtual machine (VM) for  Open8 assembly language in `python`, inspired by [this tutorial](https://github.com/justinmeiners/lc3-vm).
+This is implementation of a virtual machine (VM) for  Open8 assembly language in `python`, inspired by [this tutorial](https://github.com/justinmeiners/lc3-vm).

-`software/` directory contains c files that can be compiled to test VM.

 ## Requirements